 When you work with Vacasa, we’ll handle every element of marketing your vacation rental.
-Think professionally written descriptions, expert photography, and maintaining your listing on Airbnb, Vrbo, Booking.com, and several other travel sites.
+Think professionally written descriptions, expert photography, and maintaining your listing on channel partner sites like Airbnb, Booking.com, and Vrbo.

 While you can easily file your personal taxes, completing tax paperwork accurately and thoroughly for your vacation home is a whole new level of chaos.
 Unless you’re prepared to memorize the vacation rental tax codes front and back, save time (and your sanity) by working with a tax or accounting professional.
 Their fees may be deductible.